 Paddy left the diplomatic service to pursue a career in politics having defected to the Liberals from Labour in 1975.
-He was selected for the Yeovil seat in 1976, where his passion and hard work in the local community pushed the Liberal Party from third place to win the seat in 1983.
+He was selected to the Yeovil seat in 1976, where his passion and hard work in the local community pushed the Liberal Party from third place to win the seat in 1983.

 When the Liberal Party and Social Democratic Party merged in 1988, the party was in dire straits.
 Reminiscing about becoming leader in 1989, Paddy would often talk about how the Liberal Democrat vote was often represented by just an asterisk - the margin of error.
 The baptism of fire meant the Liberal force in Britain would either have to rise or cease to be a political relevance.

 One of Paddy's most abiding beliefs was the realignment of progressive politics in Britain.
 One of the reasons he had left the Labour Party was over its perpetual internal conflicts, undermining the cause for social justice.
 Paddy worked very closely with Tony Blair whilst in opposition - with the talk of a Progressive Coalition at the heart of it.
 He always believed in working above party-politics, and that the only way real change could happen was by people working together in common cause.
 In 2016, after the great rift of the EU referendum, Paddy helped to launch 'More United' a political startup aimed at raising money for progressive and liberal candidates from across the political spectrum.
 At the 2017 general election, they helped over 80 candidates - Lib Dems, Labour, Green and even a Conservative.